cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 function.
 The last injected instruction at address `0x1010` transfers control back to the instruction at the `leave` address (`0x0000d044 (04 30 9d e5): ldr r3, [sp, #4]`).

-Note: [Morion](https://github.com/pdamian/morion) also implements the concept of hooking arbitrary sequences of assembly instructions ("`hooks:lib:inst_hook:`"), not necessarily belonging to function calls.
+**Note**: [Morion](https://github.com/pdamian/morion) also implements the concept of hooking arbitrary sequences of assembly instructions ("`hooks:lib:inst_hook:`"), not necessarily belonging to function calls.
 These are similar to the ones regarding functions, but do not inject any instructions for setting return values.
 ```
 [...]
 [2023-11-28 08:56:37] [DEBG] 0x0000d03c (08 00 a0 e1): mov r0, r8                                            #